RaulSTeixeira/Azure-ETL-pipeline/README.md

 GROUP BY LastName
 ORDER BY name_count DESC
 ```

-It is also possible to convert spark dataframes to pandas dataframes, allowing to use a widly used sintax.
+It is also possible to convert spark dataframes to pandas dataframes, enabling the use of a commonly recognized syntax.

 ```python
 EntriesGender_pandas_df = EntriesGender.select("*").toPandas()